-Morning Update: Kevin Spacey accused of sexual advance on teen; first charges could be unsealed in U.S. special counsel’s Russia probe
+Morning Update: Kevin Spacey accused of sexual advance on teen; first charges unsealed in U.S. special counsel’s Russia probe

 If you like this newsletter, you might want to subscribe to our Evening Update newsletter.
 It's a roundup of the important stories of the day that will be delivered to your inbox every weekday around 5 p.m.
 ET.

-First charges could be unsealed in U.S. special counsel's Russia probe
+First charges unsealed in U.S. special counsel's Russia probe

-The first charges from the probe of possible Russian meddling in the 2016 U.S. presidential election could be unsealed as early as Monday and a target taken into custody, possibly marking a dramatic turn in special counsel Robert Mueller's investigation.
+The first charges from the probe of possible Russian meddling in the 2016 U.S. presidential election were unsealed Monday, marking a dramatic turn in special counsel Robert Mueller's investigation.

-A federal grand jury approved the indictment on Friday and a federal judge ordered it sealed, a source briefed on the matter has told Reuters, adding it could be unsealed as soon as Monday.
+Paul Manafort, a former campaign manager for U.S. President Donald Trump, and an associate were indicted by a federal grand jury on 12 counts including conspiracy against the United States and money laundering, the federal special counsel's office said.

 Bill Morneau isn't the only minister holding financial assets indirectly